 Somerset, Westmoreland, Washington, Fayette and Allegheny counties

 Considered to be one of the nation’s most popular rail trails, the Great Allegheny Passage begins in Pittsburgh, Pa., and crosses the border into Maryland, eventually connecting to the C&O Canal Towpath and ending in the nation’s capital.
-The 320-mile journey from Pittsburgh to the end of the trail makes it the longest unpaved bike path in the East Coast.
+The 335-mile journey from Pittsburgh to the end of the trail makes it the longest unpaved bike path on the East Coast.
 Crushed limestone offers a smooth surface for bikers, hikers, runners and cross country skiers to experience all the natural beauty between Pittsburgh and Washington, D.C.

 Pine Creek Rail Trai - Pennsylvania Wilds